 The long-running Uighur saga is one of the most heart-wrenching and complex stories to arise out of the global fight against terrorism since the September 11 attacks.
 The fate of the 17 detainees holds great symbolic value for both the Bush administration and human rights activists who believe that the Uighurs represent all that has gone wrong with the administration’s war on terror.

 A Turkic-speaking Muslim ethnic group, Uighurs hail from a region along the old Silk Road in western China.
-Their Republic of East Turkistan was an independent country from 1864 until 1876, when the Manchu empire reinvaded and, after a bloody eight-year war, renamed it Xinjiang (meaning “new frontier”).
-In 1949, Chinese communists annexed the area.
+Their Republic of East Turkistan was an independent country fromuntil , when the Manchu empire reinvaded and, after a bloody eight-year war, renamed it Xinjiang (meaning “new frontier”).
+In , Chinese communists annexed the area.
 The Uighurs have long faced political and religious repression at the hands of the Chinese that has included everything from forced abortions and death penalties for dissent to the relocation of educated Uighurs to remote parts of the country.